This is a named option in the Business: General Management MBA.

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-Students are allowed to transfer up to 12 credits of coursework in elective pathway options taken as a UW–Madison University Special Student status.
+Students are allowed to transfer up to 12 credits of coursework in elective pathway options taken as a UW–Madison University Special student status.
 If students choose to pursue the Professional MBA program, they will have up to five (5) years to enroll from the completion date of their last elective course to have credits applied.

 UW-Madison alumni may take unlimited elective pathways as a special student status.
 The graduate tuition rate applies.
 If applying to the Professional MBA program, only two (2) elective pathways can be transferred.
 Students will have up to five (5) years to enroll from the completion date of their last elective course to have credits applied.